martin6613142928chung/Yuj/README.md

 >Spiritual: virtual, subatomic matter, or spacetime vacuum, or radiation energy, or gravitational wave, or 'dark matter'
 >Material: macro, real, massive, particle matter  Everything's material-spiritual being is in a state of dynamic equilibriums (infinity), whereby everything interacts with one another via their spiritual aspects.

-Yuj, unifies everything in terms of the various equilibrium states of massive matter and energetic forces, or F ∞ mc² and F ∞ ma, colloquially known as the God equation.
+Yuj, unifies everything in terms of the various equilibrium states of massive matter and energetic forces, or E ∞ mc² and F ∞ ma, colloquially known as the God equation.